Skip to main content

 Note that since a ShardChain consists of easily distinguished AccountChains, we can easily split it.
 That way, if we have one ShardChain that describes events that happen with one million accounts and there are too many transactions per second to be processed and stored in one node, so we just split that chain into two smaller ShardChains with each chain accounting for half a million accounts and each chain processed on a separate subset of nodes.

-Analogously, if some shards become too unoccupied, they can be merged into one more enormous shard.
+Analogously, if some shards become too unoccupied, they can be merged into one shard.

-There are two limiting cases: when the shard contains only one account (and thus cannot be split further) and when the shard contains all accounts.
+There are two limiting cases: when the shard already has 2^256/2^60 accounts (TON Blockchain does not support further sharding) and when the shard contains all accounts.

 Accounts can interact with each other by sending messages.
 A unique routing mechanism moves messages from outgoing queues to corresponding incoming queues and ensures: